-The number one reason for projects to fail is not because of lack of talent or skill, but poor project management methodologies.
-Resource management and proper resource allocation is a crucial element of project management and plays a key role in determining the success of the project.
+The number one reason for projects failure is not because of lack of skill, but poor project management methodologies.
+Resource management and allocation are crucial elements of project management.
+It plays a key role in determining the success of the project.

-Challenges of Resource Allocation in Multiple Project Environments
+Challenges of Resource Management and Allocation in Multiple Project Environments

-In a perfect world, you would have a clearly defined set of resources (employees and equipment), which you use for a particular project.
+In a perfect world, you would have a clearly defined set of resources (employees and equipment), that you use for a particular project.
 Once that project is over, you would move the entire team to the next project.
-However, resource allocation in real-time is significantly complex.
+However, resource management and allocation in real-time is significantly complex.

 Multiple Projects:Most businesses, irrespective of nature, size, and industry, have multiple projects going on at once.
 Multiple project environments have become the norm today.
-The approach to resource allocation in a multiple project environment is highly different from the approach you use in a single project environment.
+The approach to resource management and allocation in a multiple project environment is highly different from the approach followed in a single project environment.

 Limited Resources: Gone are the days when businesses had sufficient resources to staff every single project fully.
 With increasing competition and hectic deadlines, today all employees must multi-task.
 For instance, if you have ten concurrent projects in your business, then it's highly likely that resources are shared across these projects.
 This means, your employees work on multiple projects and must multi-task.